elastic/painless-data-science-examples/examples/beaconing/README.md

 If the bucket length is significantly shorter than the period, we can actually observe the periodic pattern directly.
 In this case we can check for repeats which display a high autocovariance for offsets which are multiples of the period.
 We handle jitter directly by allowing the periodic pattern to shift slightly (by a fraction of the period) per repeat.

-This approach has a blind spots when:
+This approach has blind spots when:
 1. The period is close to the bucket length
 2. The window is too short to observe enough repeats